 "The Act does not require a person to be under medical supervision to be protected - so a woman who decides to live permanently as a man but does not consult a doctor or undergo any medical procedures would be protected."
+EFLG9 Develop a future strategy/guidance for understanding and tackling the issues facing our rural based population.
 Customer This will progress during 2011-12.
 The Rural Workshop held in Feb 2010 identified a number of areas and actions - which would form the basis of the action pan - some have been addressed on an individual basis - an overall plan is still emerging.
-Currently the Rawtenstall Neighbourhood Plan includes the action to: Work with rural communities to establish a Rural Forum to take forward issues raised at the Rural Workshop in February 2010 and develop an action plan.
-Develop rural page on the website The new Locality Teams in Communities will be working more closely with our communities to tackle their issues - including the rural communities.
+Currently the Rawtenstall Neighbourhood Plan includes the action to: - Work with rural communities to establish a Rural Forum to take forward issues raised at the Rural Workshop in February 2010 and develop an action plan. - Develop rural page on the website The new Locality Teams in Communities will be working more closely with our communities to tackle their issues - including the rural communities.
 Further, the Council has successfully bid for funding from NWIEP to launch STAN - Services to a Neighbourhood.
 The STAN bus is a partnership venture with Pendle and Ribble Valley Councils which offers accessible services to rural and hard to reach communities.
 The services offered by the bus have had a positive impact and achieved significant outcomes to local people by signposting to partner agencies, support and help.